-Although Kerry remained under Gaelic control, their rule was constantly being threatened by the Normans, who had conquered much of the country by the mid-13th century.
+Although Kerry remained under Gaelic control, their rule was constantly being threatened by the Normans, who had conquered much of the country by the mid-13th Century.
 Things came to a head in 1261 at the battle of Callann.
 The battle was fought between the Gaelic forces of the King of Desmond and the Norman, John Fitzgerald.
-Finghin Mac Carthaigh, King of Desmond emerged victorious and, until the battle of Kinsale, his ancestors ruled this Irish state free from Norman intervention.
+Finghin Mac Carthaigh, King of Desmond, emerged victorious and, until the battle of Kinsale, his ancestors ruled this Irish state free from Norman intervention.

-Kenmare then enjoyed a period of stability in the 18th Century, the population grew steadily and the town found favor with the First Marquess of Lansdowne in 1775, who viewed Kenmare as his own personal retreat.
+Kenmare then enjoyed a period of stability in the 18th Century; the population grew steadily, and the town found favor with the First Marquess of Lansdowne in 1775, who viewed Kenmare as his own personal retreat.
 This stability would not last, however.
-The 19th Century would witness social change, growth and upheaval, as Kenmare did not escape the potato Famine that blighted Ireland during this time; rural poverty forced people towards the town while at the same time the population declined significantly.
+The 19th Century witnessed social change, growth, and upheaval, as Kenmare did not escape the potato Famine that blighted Ireland during this time; rural poverty forced people towards the town while, at the same time, the population declined significantly.
 Kenmare suffered considerably as agriculture was the mainstay of the town’s livelihood.
-The town would also enjoy some growth and development, however, during this time; the first convent in the town, the Poor Clare Sisters, was founded in 1861 by five nuns.
-Under the stewardship of Mother Abbess O’Hagan, a lace working industry flourished in Kenmare and the region became noted worldwide for the quality of its lace.
-This signified a quantum leap for the town, as previously it had been almost entirely reliant on fishing and agriculture for its prosperity and survival.

 Gastronomy & Wine